Frontiers of chaotic advection: Perspectives

-A final remark on this topic is that, in the classic system of fluid in a closed container (fixed walls) being mixed by moving rods (moving boundaries), in some circumstances one can prove that the advective dynamics has a strictly positive topological entropy, and is therefore chaotic \cite{Thiffeault2008}.
-Despite that, the variance of an advocated scalar still decays exponentially because of the walls.
-This highlights the fact that there is no general understanding of the connection between dynamical invariant of the advective system and the mixing dynamics of advocated scalar, with finite diffusion.

-For open flows in a fluid transported from the inlet to the outlet of a pipe mixing device, it will be interesting to relate the form of the distribution (PDF) of the residence times associated with elementary fluid particles to the chaotic behaviour of the flow.
-It is known that a globally chaotic flow tightens the distribution of residence times, but how the existence of parabolic points along the wall boundaries and the fluid behaviour at the vicinity of these hyperbolic points influence the shape of the distribution of residence time is not studied.
+For open flows in a fluid transported from the inlet to the outlet of a pipe mixing device, it will be interesting to relate the form of the distribution of the residence times associated with elementary fluid particles to the chaotic behavior of the flow.
+It is known that a globally chaotic flow tightens the distribution of residence times, but how the existence of parabolic points along the wall boundaries and the fluid behavior at the vicinity of these hyperbolic points influence the shape of the distribution of residence time has not been studied.
 This will be particularly interesting for reactive problems in chemical engineering.

 If a scalar is being input into the fluid by a continuous source, the variance will not decay to zero in time, and can be expected to reach a steady state or a periodic state, depending on the dynamics of the source and of the flow.
 This will almost always be the case for open flows, for example a chemical reactor.
-It can also be the case in closed flows, for example if we except Ohmic heating of the fluid in its volume, the heating or cooling of the fluid is done through the wall boundaries, and thus temperature acts as a continuous scalar source.
+It can also be the case in closed flows, for example if we expect ohmic heating of the fluid in its volume, the heating or cooling of the fluid is done through the wall boundaries, and thus temperature acts as a continuous scalar source.
 In these cases, the asymptotic scalar distribution after the transient depends not only on the chaotic dynamics of the flow, but also on details of the sources.
 This is again poorly understood at the moment, and it is clearly important in practical applications of chaotic mixing.